intel/compute-runtime/documentation/LIMITATIONS.md

 * CL_MEM_SVM_FINE_GRAIN_BUFFER (if using unpatched i915) - _patch is WIP_
 * Creation of OpenCL context spanning both CPU and GPU devices is currently not supported

+### External components

+* Driver contains header used in Source Level Debugger from Intel SDK for OpenCL version - 7.0.0.2568x64,
+from: https://software.intel.com/en-us/intel-opencl , path to header in SDK: "include/"

 ___(*) Other names and brands my be claimed as property of others.___